Tsilkow/Pet-BiFPN/README.md

 ![oskar 3](https://raw.githubusercontent.com/Tsilkow/Pet_BiFPN/main/oskar_3_result.png)
 ![oskar 4](https://raw.githubusercontent.com/Tsilkow/Pet_BiFPN/main/oskar_4_result.png)

-Outside examples show even more better problems with classification, when only some of the dog is visible or if the picture is a close-up.
+Uncurated pictures have even better examples of problems with classification, mainly when only some of the dog is visible or if the picture is a close-up.

 ## How to run
 **Pytorch does not yet support Python 3.11 -- it's recommended to use Python 3.10.**